 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from St. Margaret's Collier Street School available, the Clerk will source any additional, independent governors through another local maintained school, local governing board members or governors and trustees from within academies or multi-academy trusts, or associate member of another governing body.
+If there are fewer than three governors from the school available, the Clerk will source any additional, independent governors through another local maintained school, local governing board members or associate member of another governing body.

 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.
 Complainants can request an independent complaints committee if they believe there is likely to be bias in the proceedings.
-Complainants should provide the Clerk with evidence of bias in support of their request.
+Complainants should provide the Clerk with evidence of bias in support of their request. <The decision remains with the Governing Body and schools could make reference to this by inserting the following sentence in the final policy:- "The Governing Body will err on the side of caution if the appearance of bias may be sufficient to taint any decision reached".>